ejduwell/pipeCleaner/README.md

 - Allows grouping of files into custom subdirectories based on path tags
 - Supports exclusion of specified directories (e.g., toolboxes)
 - Optional dry-run preview mode
 - Helps enable students and postocs without development experience to archive and share code in a professional-looking manner on Github
+    - Template README.MD file for starting point
+    - Additional markdown syntax help page to learn and/or cut and paste.

 ## Dependencies